- Assistive Technologies in Special Education*

 EDL 518: Management in Computer Information Systems (Technology for Administrators)

-The course will provide students the opportunity to explore how administrators can use computer technology to promote, enhance, and support both administrative and instructional activities in K-12 education.
+This Educational Technology Masters Degree Online course will provide students the opportunity to explore how administrators can use computer technology to promote, enhance, and support both administrative and instructional activities in K-12 education.
 Emphasis will be placed on how the integration of educational technology in the classroom can contribute to student achievement as well as the training and professional development of faculty.

 EDL 529: Intro to Management Leadership